duckietown/dockertown/docs/template/sub-commands/compose.md

 #### About `docker.compose.images()`.

 The Docker command line has a `docker compose images` command.
-Pydock doesn't have an equivalent because it's trivial to do so with existing functions.
+Dockertown doesn't have an equivalent because it's trivial to do so with existing functions.

 ```